nainajnahO/trump-tweet-analysis/README.md

 # Trump Tweet Analysis

-A data analysis project examining tweet patterns, engagement metrics, and posting behavior from a dataset of 56,571 tweets.
+Analyzing tweet patterns, engagement metrics, and posting behavior from a dataset of 56,571 tweets by Donald
+J. Trump.

 ## Table of Contents

 - [Temporal Analysis of Tweet Clusters](#temporal-analysis-of-tweet-clusters)
 - [Initial Overview of Dataset](#initial-overview-of-dataset)

 ## Temporal Analysis of Tweet Clusters

-This section presents the visualizations generated from the cluster analysis of Trump's tweets.

-### Labeling of Clusters
-The clusters have manually been assigned lables/titels based on their keywords (top TF-IDF terms).
+The table below presents the identified tweet clusters and corresponding top keywords (based on TF-IDF scores).
+Each cluster has been manually assigned a descriptive topic label based on these keywords.

 ![Cluster 9](plots/6.svg)

 ### Analysis

 **Note on Interpretation**: The temporal patterns observed in these clusters show correlations between tweet topics and time periods.
 However, correlation does not necessarily imply causation.
 For example, while we observe a spike in Trump's tweets about Obama during Obama's presidential campaign, this spike may not be directly caused by the campaign